EricXu-Davidson/MachineLearning/skin cancer from image/README.md

 # FinalProject.pdf
-Found in the` /finalproject-ian-eric` folder.
+Found in the` /skin cancer from image` folder.

 This file contains the instructions of final project for CSC371 Machine Learning.